emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * If a server reboots during operation it may need to synchronize state or time before continuing the interaction.
 For example, with OSCORE it is possible to reuse a partly persistently stored security context by synchronizing the Partial IV (sequence number) using the Echo option, see Section 7.5 of {{I-D.ietf-core-object-security}}.

-    * A device joining a CoAP group communication {{RFC7390}} may be required to initially verify freshness and synchronize state or time with a client by using the Echo option in a unicast response to a multicast request.
+    * A device joining a CoAP group communication {{RFC7390}} protected with OSCORE {{I-D.ietf-core-oscore-groupcomm}} may be required to initially verify freshness and synchronize state or time with a client by using the Echo option in a unicast response to a multicast request.
 The client receiving the response with the Echo option includes the Echo option with the same value in a request, either in a unicast request to the responding server, or in a subsequent group request.
 In the latter case, the Echo option will be ignored expect by responding server.

 3. A server that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks such as described in Section 11.3 of {{RFC7252}} (where an attacker would put a victim's address in the source address of a CoAP request).
 For this purpose, the server MAY ask a client to Echo its request to verify its source address.
 This needs to be done only once per peer and limits the range of potential victims from the general Internet to endpoints that have been previously in contact with the server.
 For this application, the Echo option can be used in messages that are not integrity protected, for example during discovery.